Population Focus

 Qualitative interviews with adults with DS, their parents, and domain experts to understand current technology use and identify unmet needs.In-depth conversations with adults with Down syndrome, their families, and specialists to learn how they use technology today and what tools would actually help them.

-Conversational Agents for People with Traumatic Brain Injury (TBI)
+Adults with Traumatic Brain Injury